Our Story of Recovery & Rebuilding

 Within a few short days, a steering committee called the Disaster Recovery and Rebuild Committee (DRRC)

 was authorized by the Church Board to guide our recovery and rebuilding efforts.
 This group included our Senior Pastor-Adam Love, Executive Pastor-Mike Swanson, Head of School-Matt Pollock, GBA Director of Advancement-Les Compton, and church/school leaders; Alan Walker, Paul Snyder, Tom Crum, John Parshall, and Greg Estes.
 A tenth member was added when we hired GBA parent of alumni and recently retired TVA engineer, Stan Haber as our Project Manager.
-Since those first meetings in a local hotel conference room, this team has met over 50 times to strategize and direct this monumental task.
+Since those first meetings in a local hotel conference room, this team has met over 80 times as an entire committee and many more times in subcommittees to strategize and direct this monumental task.

 Please take a tour with us through these "Accordion Boxes" below as we share our story in the following "chapters".

-How Did We Get Here?
+Beginning Recovery?
+What Happened Next?
 Where Are We Now?
-What's Next?
-Highlights and Updates, and finally, What Can You Do?
+Highlights, and finally, What Can You Do?

 It was disappointing to immediately learn that our property insurance was woefully inadequate to cover this catastrophic damage.
-However, very soon after this, we were thrilled to learn that Grace would qualify for funding from Federal Emergency Management Agency (FEMA-based upon the Stafford Act which was revised in 2018 to allow faith-based schools to qualify for disaster relief).
+However, very soon after this, we were thrilled to learn that Grace would qualify for funding from FEMA, based upon the Stafford Act which was revised in 2018 to allow faith-based schools to qualify for disaster relief.

 All counsel from both FEMA staff and consultants indicated that we could expect FEMA to provide the funding necessary to rebuild the same capacity (148,000 square feet of buildings as well as recreational fields) with building code upgrades, and energy efficient updates.